-Leaders of Top Robotics and AI Companies Call for Ban on Killer Robots
+Leaders Of Top Robotics And AI Companies Call For Ban On Killer Robots

 Founders and CEOs of nearly 100 companies from 26 countries signed the letter, which warns:

-In December, 123 member nations of the UN had agreed to move forward with formal discussions about autonomous weapons, with 19 members already calling for an outright ban.
-However, the next stage of discussions, which were originally scheduled to begin on August 21 -- the release date of the open letter -- were postponed because a small number of nations hadn’t paid their fees.
+In December, 123 member nations of the U.N. had agreed to move forward with formal discussions about autonomous weapons, with 19 members already calling for an outright ban.
+However, the next stage of discussions, which were originally scheduled to begin on Aug.
+21 ― the release date of the open letter ― were postponed because a small number of nations hadn’t paid their fees.

 The letter was organized and announced by Toby Walsh, a prominent AI researcher at the University of New South Wales in Sydney, Australia.
-In an email, he noted that, “sadly, the UN didn't begin today its formal deliberations around lethal autonomous weapons.”
+In an email, he noted that, “sadly, the U.N. didn’t begin today its formal deliberations around lethal autonomous weapons.”
+Walsh continued:

 The open letter included such signatories as:

-- Elon Musk, founder of Tesla, SpaceX and OpenAI (USA)
+- Elon Musk, founder of Tesla, SpaceX and OpenAI (U.S.)

-- Mustafa Suleyman, founder and Head of Applied AI at Google’s DeepMind (UK)
+- Mustafa Suleyman, founder and Head of Applied AI at Google’s DeepMind (U.K.)

 - Esben Østergaard, founder & CTO of Universal Robotics (Denmark)